-1) all Grade 9 and 10 courses successfully completed by the student, with percentage grades obtained and credits earned

-2) all Grade 11 and 12 courses completed or attempted by the student, with percentage grades obtained and credits earned

-3) identification of compulsory credits, including credits that are substitutions for compulsory credits identified by the Ministry of Education as diploma requirements

-4) confirmation that the student has completed the 40 hours of community involvement

-5) confirmation that the student has successfully completed the Ontario Secondary School Literacy Test (OSSLT)
+- 1. all Grade 9 and 10 courses successfully completed by the student, with percentage grades obtained and credits earned - 2. all Grade 11 and 12 courses completed or attempted by the student, with percentage grades obtained and credits earned - 3. identification of compulsory credits, including credits that are substitutions for compulsory credits identified by the Ministry of Education as diploma requirements - 4. confirmation that the student has completed the 40 hours of community involvement - 5. confirmation that the student has successfully completed the Ontario Secondary School Literacy Test (OSSLT) or Ontario Secondary School Literacy Course (OSSLC)